Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 If You Want to Lose Weight

-Most people prioritize the best cardio workouts for losing weight since it burns the most calories, but resistance training or high-intensity interval training workouts three to four days per week are preferable.
+While cardio burns calories, resistance training or high-intensity interval training (HIIT) three to four times a week is more effective.

 "Ultimately, aerobic exercise uses more energy and expends more calories because you're moving regularly, but endurance training may need you to spend two-thirds of your time resting, so adding some cardio can enhance your overall calorie burn."